SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 01 May, 2024
+### 📅 Thursday, 02 May, 2024
 ------
 ### Events
 ------
-- **International Workers' Day / May Day**: While not officially recognized as a holiday in the United States, May Day has historically been associated with labor movements and workers' rights demonstrations in the country.

-- **Law Day**: Established by President Dwight D. Eisenhower in 1958, Law Day is meant to reflect on the role of law in the foundation of the country and to recognize its importance for society.

-Some communities and organizations may also host local events such as festivals, parades, or
+As of my knowledge cutoff in March 2023, I can't predict specific events that will occur on May 2, 2023.
+However, I can list types of events that commonly happen in the USA around that date annually:

+- **Sports Events:**
+  - Major League Baseball (MLB) games
+  - NBA Playoffs (if the season schedule aligns)
+  - NHL Stanley Cup Playoffs (if the season schedule aligns)

+- **Cultural Events:**

 ### Positive Qoute
 ------
-"Chase your dreams like the sky is the limit, because above the clouds, the stars are always shining. ✨🚀💫 Keep reaching higher, and never stop believing in the magic of new beginnings. 🌟🌅🌱"
+"Chase your dreams like the sun chasing the horizon – never tiring, ever bright 🏃‍♂️✨🌅"